A documentary review written by: Lee Sonogan

 1h30min (2011) Documentary, comedy

-The hidden way into which advertising has slipped into film-making and become a major part of its profit model of film making is highlighted in this documentary.
-With the movie entirely sponsored by advertising, its satire perspective brings up many interesting points and reality of the real world.
-Also it is interesting what the sponsors and people say in the documentary and why they agreed to be in the doco film.
+The hidden way in which advertising has slipped into film-making and become a major part of its profit model of filmmaking is highlighted in this documentary.
+With the movie entirely sponsored by advertising, its satire perspective brings up many interesting points and the reality of the real world.
+Also, it is interesting what the sponsors and people say in the documentary and why they agreed to be in the doco film.